Code4Community/parrot-island/README.md

-# Phaser 3 + Code4Community Library Example Project
+#Parrot Island
+A game designed to help teach middle/high schoolers the fundamentals of programming Built with Phaser 3 + JS by the [Code4Community](http://c4cosu.com) club at Ohio State

 This project uses the [Phaser 3 Project Template](https://github.com/photonstorm/phaser3-project-template).
 Read more